 To get the most out of the islands’ terrain, travelers should sign up for the Puerto Princessa trek, which goes through jungle and rice patty and over rivers and streams.
 At the climax of the trek, guides will introduce you to one of the three indigenous Palawan tribes who still live deep in the rain forest.

 One of the more popular treks takes backpackers to see the volcanoes that created the island chain.
-Mount Mayon is famous around the world for its iconic symmetry, and offers a challenging and scenic trek through rice patties.
+Mount Mayon is famous around the world for its iconic symmetry and offers a challenging and scenic trek through rice patties.
 Mount Bulusan and Mount Pinatubo also offer popular trails and beautiful geology.

 Hiking in the Philippines

 Many of the same trails that trekkers take for days or week-long adventures can also be used for pleasant day hikes.
 If travelers don’t want to commit to carrying every necessity and camping in the wilds of an unknown land, the scenery accessible during a regular day hike is spectacular as well.
-Packing a picnic lunch from the delicious fare in Manila will create a simple and enjoyable adventure outside the city, while ensuring return to the comfort of Filipino luxury by evening.
+Packing a picnic lunch from the delicious fare in Manila will create a simple and enjoyable adventure outside the city while ensuring the return to the comfort of Filipino luxury by evening.

 Rafting in the Philippines

 It’s accurate to say that water is abundant in the Philippines, and much of that water churns and swirls in the rapids of the country’s many rivers.
-Luzon is the largest island in the country, and as such it contains the largest and most thrilling rivers to explore.
+Luzon is the largest island in the country, and as such, it contains the largest and most thrilling rivers to explore.
 Chico River in Luzon is the most popular white water rafting spot in the whole country for its huge rapids and excellent scenery, but there are plenty of other mountain and valley rivers to choose from.
-Visayas is made up of several smaller islands, and the rafting opportunities are fewer and shorter.
+The Visayas is made up of several smaller islands, and the rafting opportunities are fewer and shorter.
 Finally, the Mindanao region offers a handful of excellent rivers that showcase the beauty of the island and present challenging rapids for rafters of all experience levels.

 For an atypical rafting experience, look into touring the Puerto Princesa Underground River.
 On this trip, you’ll see one of the Philippines’ most prized World Heritage sites: a cave accessed only by boat and filled with centuries-old stalactites and stalagmites.